Bachelor of Arts in Communication Specializing in Musical Theatre

 - DANC 3950 Tap Dance II

 BGSU’s Department of Theatre and Film is excited to be a part of the Acceptd.com audition prescreening network.
 At Acceptd.com prospective students can post audition videos and submit them for prescreening to universities for a nominal fee.
 While BGSU does not require you to go through the prescreening process, we do strongly encourage you to take a look at it and see if it looks right for you.
 We believe it has the potential to save prospective students and their families a lot of time and trouble, especially for those students who either live a great distance from BGSU and/or hope to apply at a number of schools.
 IMPORTANT: If you live more than 250 miles away and choose to submit recorded audition materials, you must submit those materials through Acceptd.com.
-PLEASE NOTE: Currently, ALL auditions are by video submission only and ALL applicants MUST apply through Acceptd.com
+PLEASE NOTE: Currently, all auditions are currently in person, but are subject to change due to current circumstances.
+ALL applicants MUST apply through Acceptd.com